Lady Day at Emerson’s Bar & Grill at the Wyndham’s Theatre

 Spend an intimate evening filled with some of the most inspiring and moving songs ever written and hear the personal stories of Holiday’s loves and losses through a turbulent but extraordinary life.
 With a glorious score featuring God Bless the Child, What a Little Moonlight Can Do, Strange Fruit, Crazy He Calls Me and Taint Nobody’s Biz-ness you’d better pull up a chair and order a drink because this legend’s got a life to sing.

-Lady Day at Emerson’s Bar & Grill will play a strictly limited run from 25 June 2016 until 3 September 2016 at the Wyndham’s Theatre.
+Lady Day at Emerson’s Bar & Grill will play a limited run in 17 June 2017 until 9 September 2017 at the Wyndham’s Theatre.

 1959, in a small, intimate bar in Philadelphia, Holiday puts on a show that unbeknownst to the audience, will leave them witnesses to one of the last performances of her lifetime.
 Through her poignant voice and moving songs, one of the greatest jazz singers of all-time shares her loves and her losses.